-That the product description is clear and organized and include the depth of information necessary as well as enough descriptive images.
+- That the product description is clear and organized and includes the depth of information necessary and enough descriptive images

-The the product price, availability and estimated delivery time, stay clear.
+- The product price, availability, and estimated delivery time stay clear

 Do you use enough calls to action and selling pressure strategies?

-Another key point in eCommerce is to make users purchase during each session and avoid procrastination, to do so is important to work sales pitches, call to action and various strategies designed to enhance the conversion as:
+Another critical point in eCommerce is to make users purchase during each session and avoid procrastination.
+To do so is essential to work sales pitches, call to action, and various strategies designed to enhance the conversion as:

-Include cross-selling strategies.
-Refers to products that may be complementary to the product users buy, for example, offer a sleeve if you buy an ipad.
+- Include cross-selling strategies.
+Refers to products that may complement the product users buy, such as offering a sleeve if you buy an iPad.

-Using selling arguments are used to materialize the sale (as for example free shipping or free returns, product guarantee, etc).
+- Using selling arguments is used to materialize the sale (for example free shipping or free returns, product guarantee, etc.)

-Using price strategies oriented to boost online sales above physical store (for example some strategies could be: deals exclusive for online shopping, special discounts and products that are sold only online).
+- Using price strategies oriented to boost online sales above the physical store (for example, some strategies could be: deals exclusive for online shopping, special discounts, and products sold only online)

-Use of selling pressure strategies as sense of urgency like limited number of items, or expiration date of the deal.
+- Use of selling pressure strategies as a sense of urgency like a limited number of items or expiration dates

-6. A smooth, simple and secure purchase process.
+- A smooth, simple, and secure purchase process

-Are we offering our users a smoothly, easy and safe purchase experience?
+Are we offering our users a smooth, easy, and safe purchase experience?

-Probably one of the most important points in eCommerce experience is that the whole buying process becomes fluid, easy and safe.
+Probably one of the most critical points in eCommerce experience is that the whole buying process becomes fluid, easy, and safe.

-This takes into account all the variables that affect the whole purchase process: from access and adding products to the shopping cart, identification and user registration
+Consider all of the variables that affect the whole purchase process: access and adding products to the shopping cart, identification, and user registration.

-or selecting the alternatives in the form of payment, shipping address, etc (checkout process).
+Alternatively, selecting the alternatives in the form of payment, shipping address (checkout process).

-That the registration is not mandatory or at list is not until the final stage of the process, when the user is more motivated and have more to lose.
+- That the registration is not mandatory or at least not until the final stage of the process when the user is more motivated and have more to lose

-- The flow is linear and outputs from the process are avoided
+- The flow is linear, and avoid the outputs from the process

-The different steps of the checkout and the current position is clearly communicated.
+- Communicate the different steps of the checkout and the current position

-The shopping cart is always visible and accessible.
-And the design is simple, does not distract the user and focuses on closing the purchase.
+- The shopping cart is always visible and accessible.
+Moreover, the design is simple, does not distract the user, and focuses on closing the purchase

-Adding items to the cart is easy as well as modify quantities or removing products.
+- Adding items to the cart is easy, as well as modify quantities or remove products

 Do we offer a positive post-purchase experience to our customers and use strategies oriented to make them return?

-what other channels are you using to get in touch with your customers and motivate them to visit your site again?
+What other channels are you using to get in touch with your customers and motivate them to revisit your site?

-The vast majority of e-commerce sites use email communications, SMS or push notifications as a channel to keep in touch with clients frequently, and encourage them to return to visit the site and shop.
-This type of communication can be used for special deals and promotions, but as well to communicate releases, new benefits or news that may be of interest to our customers.
+The vast majority of e-commerce sites use email communications, SMS, or push notifications as a channel to keep in touch with clients frequently and encourage them to return to visit the site and shop.
+This type of communication can be used for special deals and promotions and communicate releases, new benefits, or news that may be of interest to our customers.

 Are you applying strategies to recapture users who abandon the registration process or shopping cart?

-This point is aimed design solutions to cover the further situations:
+This point is aimed design solutions to cover different situations:

-Does the user feels comfortable and safe buying or Sign Up our store?
+Does the user feel comfortable and safe buying or Sign Up our store?

-Despite the increasing trend in eCommerce, and therefore savvier online shoppers, you can't ignore some indicators that help convey trust and credibility, and thus to boost the number of conversions on the site.
+Despite the increasing trend in eCommerce and, therefore, savvier online shoppers, you can't ignore some indicators that help convey trust and credibility and boost the number of conversions on the site.

 Some suggestions here are…

-Offer sufficient information about the company and his location.
+- Offer sufficient information about the company and its location.

-Whenever possible provides various forms of contact, to meet the needs and preferences of different users.
+- Whenever possible, it provides various forms of contact to meet the needs and preferences of different users

-Hope you found this 10 points useful, either to measure an experience or to start designing one.
-As I say these are only the elementary points, so I have left out increasingly powerful concepts in eCommerce like Social commerce, cross platform modes and integrating offline & online sales strategies.
+I hope you found these 10 points useful to measure an experience or start designing one.
+As I say, these are only the elementary points, so I have left out increasingly powerful concepts in eCommerce like Social commerce, cross-platform modes, and integrating offline & online sales strategies.